 In the 1740s Giuseppe Vasi published Vedute di Roma sul Tevere, his first book of etchings which included fifteen views of the river.
 In 1754 some of these early views, including that shown above, were reused for Book 5 which covered the same subject.
-Ponte Rotto means broken bridge and the plate shows the remaining three arches of an ancient Roman bridge which was poorly rebuilt in 1575 and partly collapsed in 1598 because of a major flood; in the background of the plate one can see a view of the Aventine, the only historical hill of Rome which is touched by the river and which Vasi showed also in another etching of this book.
+Ponte Rotto means broken bridge and the plate shows the remaining three arches of an ancient Roman bridge which was poorly rebuilt in 1575 and partly collapsed in 1598 because of a major flood; in the background one can see a view of the Aventine, the only historical hill of Rome which is touched by the river and which Vasi showed also in another etching of this book.

 The view is taken from the green dot in the small 1748 map here below.
-In the description below the plate Vasi made reference to: 1) S. Sabina; 2) S. Alessio; 3) S. Salvatore in Trastevere; 4) Fenili (haylofts); 5) Mill.
+In the description below the plate Vasi made reference to: 1) S. Sabina; 2) S. Alessio; 3) S. Salvatore in Trastevere; 4) Fienili (haylofts); 5) Mill.
 1) and 2) are shown in detail in other pages.

-Only one arch of the broken bridge is left.
-The enlargement of the river bed in the late XIXth century led to pulling down two of the three remaining arches of the bridge.
-In addition some of the buildings of Trastevere which were near the bridge, including the small church of S. Salvatore.
-Ponte Palatino is the name of the modern bridge built behind Ponte Rotto in 1886-90.
+In the late XIXth century steps were taken to prevent new floods.
+The enlargement of the river bed led to pulling down two of the three remaining arches of the bridge.
+In addition some of the buildings of Trastevere which were near the bridge, including the small church of S. Salvatore were demolished.

 The bridge was initially built in the IInd century BC and it was named after Marcus Aemilius Lepidus, who is best known for having promoted the construction of Via Aemilia from Rimini to Piacenza.
-Through the centuries the bridge required many repairs, but it was still standing in the XVIth century until in 1557 a flood brought down two arches.
-Discussions on how to repair the bridge went on for years and Luca Peto, a member of the commission appointed to make recommendations, suggested rebuilding the bridge with a lower number of arches in order to allow an easier flow of the water.
+Through the centuries the bridge required many repairs, but it stood up to the effects of time passing until 1557 when a flood brought down two arches.
+Discussions on how to repair the bridge went on for years and Luca Peto, a member of the commission appointed to make recommendations, suggested replacing the two fallen arches with just one in order to allow an easier flow of the water.
 Instead the bridge was rebuilt in 1575 upon the ancient foundations.

-The bridge was embellished with heraldic symbols and coats of arms, but these did not prevent the arches towards the Aventine from collapsing on Christmas Night 1598.
+The bridge was embellished with heraldic symbols and coats of arms, but these did not prevent the arches towards Rome from collapsing on Christmas Night 1598.
 The remaining part of the bridge was left to rot; people moved from Trastevere to Rome through the nearby bridges of Isola Tiberina or via a ferry which was located downstream of Ponte Rotto.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: